Exhaustive Switch Expressions in Typescript

 You'll be able to compare the values such that typescript understands that the type can be either of the values, but only one of them.

 This is one of the best applications of typescript's Type Narrowing feature.
-Narrowing in the right places means you can to less as
+Narrowing in the right places means you can to less as casting and use any and unknown less.

 #Benefits of exhaustiveSwitch